-We are delighted to welcome you to the 2020 SVSU Transitions Program, the program designed to assist students in successfully transitioning to college life inside and outside of the classroom at SVSU.
+We are delighted to welcome you to the 2022 SVSU Transitions Program, the program designed to assist students in successfully transitioning to college life inside and outside of the classroom at SVSU.
 Students completing the transitions program earn higher GPA’s and are more likely to remain in college!

 For additional questions regarding the College Transitions Program, please contact First Year Transitions Coordinator, Sarah Ward at email@example.com or 989-964-4166.

-*This status is given to student whose GPA and/or SAT/ACT score were slightly below our full admissions granting level.
-Students may gain full admissions status by raising their GPA and/or SAT/ACT scores prior to beginning coursework at SVSU.
+*This status is given to students whose GPA and/or SAT/ACT score were slightly below our full admissions granting level.
+Students may gain full admissions status by raising their GPA and/or SAT/ACT scores before beginning coursework at SVSU.
 Please contact the Office of Admissions at 989-964-4200 for additional information regarding your admissions status.

 CT 100 is the College Transition Semester course introducing students to the university culture and helps them develop the skills to be successful.
 The course is one credit and will meet weekly.
 You will take this course during the fall semester of your freshman year.
 You will be registered for this course during your SOAR program.

 This course is intended to help in the development of student success skills, such as reading, writing and speaking.
 It is also intended to help students gain intellectual self-confidence and to aid in making the transition to the University.
 To accomplish this task, students are expected to spend 2 hours a week studying and preparing for the class, in addition to attending every scheduled class.
 This is a hands-on class where instruction will include engaged lecture, discussion groups, critical thinking, reflection, reading, and a few writing assignments.